 Kali Linux can run on many android phones after all it is Linux which the android is also based on.
 The problem is the wireless chipset built into most smart phones which cannot do wireless penetration testing.

-The same way in which a compatible Kali Linux USB adapter with the correct chipset is need on a PC the same is needed with a smart phone.
+The same way in which a compatible Kali Linux USB adapter with the correct chipset is needed on a PC the same is needed with a smart phone.

 There are some exceptions as several groups are working toward creating portable software and drivers for Kali.
 Keep in mind there currently is no app that can be simply downloaded; installed and do wireless penetration testing.
 Every current project requires rooting and modding an android phone.